Lease Extension Calculator London | Leasehold Extension

 Conclusion

 A free online lease extension calculator will give you a general estimate of the extension cost and provide a reasonably accurate guideline to the likely premium.
-However, it is crucial to seek professional advice and instruct a qualified solicitor specialising in leasehold reform to serve notice and handle the proceedings.
+However, seeking professional advice and instructing a qualified solicitor specialising in leasehold reform is crucial to serving notice and handling the proceedings.
 Additionally, a valuation report from a chartered surveyor is necessary to ensure adherence to the statutory process.

 When looking to extend your lease, it is crucial to understand the potential costs involved and the impact on the value of your property.
 Obtaining a professional lease extension valuation and engaging the services of a solicitor with expertise in leasehold reform will help protect your interests and ensure a smooth lease extension process.
-Always seek professional advice before taking any action and be prepared for the financial implications of extending your lease.
+Always seek professional advice before taking action, and be prepared for the financial implications of extending your lease.